0chain/zboxcli/README.md

 ### Update

 Use `update` command to update content of an existing file in the remote path.
-Similar to [upload](#Upload) command.
+Similar to [upload](https://github.com/0chain/zboxcli#Upload) command.

 ### Delete

-Use `delete` command to delete your file on allocation.
+Use `delete` command to delete your file on the allocation.

 #### Usage